aerickt/lapwing-for-beginners/src/Chapter-15.md

 3. Ensure not to double consonants across separate strokes
 4. With multiple ways of splitting syllables, preserve the natural sounds of the word

-### Consonant group ambiguity

-With the rules above, some consonant groups will be ambiguous as to where to split them.
-For example, the word "hydrate" can be written as `HAOEUD/RAEUT` or `HAOEU/TKRAEUT` depending on where the "dr" consonant cluster is split. **In these scenarios, use the outline that represents how the sounds are grouped.** When saying this word, the "dr" group sounds less like two distinct consonants, and more like a single consonant.
-Therefore, "hydrate" should be written like `HAOEU/TKRAEUT`.

-> The strokes `HAOEUD/RAEUT` would instead be the phrase "hide rate".

-In a word like "guardrail", the "dr" consonants are spoken more like two distinct sounds.
-Therefore, this word would be split in between the "d" and "r" (even putting aside the fact that this is a compound word).

 ### Basic examples and explanations

 #### components